arnodenhond/ImageShortcut/README.md

 # Privacy policy
 This software does not collect, store, share, or use any personal or sensitive user data.

+#Permissions
+Receive boot completed - remove unused images that no longer have shortcuts

 ---
 # License
 Copyright 2025 Arno den Hond